BestTimesToVisit.com Logo

 packing

 Pack layers, seriously!
-The Sierra Nevada's weather can change on a dime, even in summer.
-Think breathable base layers, a fleece or down jacket, and a waterproof outer shell.
-You might be sweating on a hike one minute and shivering at a mountain pass the next.
+The Sierra Nevada's weather can change on a dime, especially if you're hiking.
+Think breathable base layers, a fleece mid-layer, and a waterproof/windproof outer shell.
+Even in summer, evenings in the mountains can get surprisingly chilly, so don't forget a hat and gloves for those sunset views.

 money